cin/mr-cassop/docs/docs/backup-restore.md

 slug: /cassandra-backup-restore
 ---

-The Cassandra operator uses [Icarus](https://github.com/instaclustr/icarus) to perform backups and restores.
+mr-cassop uses [Icarus](https://github.com/instaclustr/icarus) to perform backups and restores.
 Refer to its documentation for more details on how the backup and restore procedures work internally.

 Backup and restore creation and configuration is done by creating CassandraBackup and CassandraRestore custom resources.